djangofan/police-shooting-data-workspace/README.md

 At the end of 2 of the notebooks is a graphing functionn to plot data on a graph.

+## How to use this project

+1. Fork my project to your GitHub account.
+2. Add your own new separate Notebook file.
+3. Create your Graphs
+4. Make a pull request and I will approve and merge it into this project.
+5. George Floyd

 ## Source Data

 https://github.com/djangofan/police-shooting-data-workspace